 - 1 egg whisked with 1 tablespoon of water for egg wash

-- Combine the starter (or sponge, see note), yeast, water, salt and honey in a mixing bowl.
+- Combine the starter, water, salt and honey in a mixing bowl.
 Mix with beater on medium speed to combine.
 Add 1 1/2 cups all purpose flour and mix for 1 minute on medium speed.

 - You can mix the dough by hand starting with a wooden spoon and switching to your hands when the dough gets too thick to stir.